onap/dmaap-buscontroller/docs/apis/api.rst

     dcaeLocation.
 MR_Clients generally communicate to the
     MR_Cluster at the same dcaeLocation.
-Replication of messages between MR_Clusters is accomplished by MR Bridge, which is provioned by DMaaP Bus Controller based on Topic attributes.
+Replication of messages between MR_Clusters is accomplished by MR Bridge, which is provisioned by DMaaP Bus Controller based on Topic attributes.

     Therefore, the role of DMaaP Bus Controller is to support other DCAE infrastructure components to dynamically provision DMaaP